neam/dna-project-base-12-factor-app-boilerplate/docs/51-deploy-docker-cloud.via-new-stack.md

 1. Open up [http://public._PROJECT__.com:1936]() (credentials - see below) and inspect the current HAProxy router state.
 2. Log in to Docker Cloud, go to:
-    - Stack router-prod
+    - Stack prod-router
-    - Service routerprod
+    - Service prod-router
     - Click "Edit"
-    - Click "Next: environment variables"
+    - Click "Links" in the menu to the right
     - (Here: Check the STATS_AUTH credentials for user/pass to public._PROJECT_.com:1936)
     - Remove previous wildcard stack web service (unless it is locked down to a data profile)
-    - Link new wildcard stack web service
+    - Link new wildcard stack web service (choose and press "+")
-    - Click "Save"
+    - Click "Save Changes"
     Note: No docker-cloud service re-deploy is necessary when changing only a service's links.
 3. Verify that the new stack is loaded in the HAProxy router by checking [http://public._PROJECT__.com:1936]() again.

 #### Clear Cloudflare cache

-If cache busting is not thoroughly implemented, you need to login to Cloudflare, visit the domain name(s) of the updated stacks, choose Cache, and then Purge everything.
+If your stack serves content behind the Cloudflare cache and cache busting is not thoroughly implemented, you need to login to Cloudflare, visit the domain name(s) of the updated stacks, choose Cache, and then Purge everything.
 Also, don't forget to tell every returning visitor to clear their cache...
 And please enable cache busting everywhere in the project :)

 The production release is then complete.